VPNFilter

 VPNFilter is malware designed to infect routers and certain network attached storage devices.
-As of 24 May 2018, it is estimated to have infected approximately 500,000 routers worldwide, though the number of at-risk devices is larger.
+It is estimated to have infected approximately 500,000 routers worldwide at its peak, though the number of at-risk devices is larger.
 It can steal data, contains a "kill switch" designed to disable the infected router on command, and is able to persist should the user reboot the router.
 The FBI believes that it was created by the Russian Fancy Bear group.
-The FBI later announced that they believe that Fancy Bear and Sandworm (also known as Voodoo Bear) are the same group.
 In February 2022, the CISA announced that a new malware called Cyclops Blink produced by Sandworm had replaced VPNFilter.

 Operation

-VPNFilter is malware infecting a number of different kinds of network routers and storage devices.
+VPNFilter is malware that infects a number of different kinds of network routers and storage devices.
 It seems to be designed in part to target serial networking devices using the Modbus protocol to talk to and control industrial hardware, as in factories and warehouses.
 The malware has special, dedicated code to target control systems using SCADA.

 The initial infection vector is still unknown.
 The Cisco Talos security group hypothesizes the malware exploits known router security vulnerabilities to infect devices.

 This software installs itself in multiple stages: